-Sears lists 63 stores slated for closure
+Is your Sears or Kmart closing?
+Check the list

 Sears Holdings released a list on Thursday of the 63 stores that it plans to close by September.

-The list from Sears Holdings (SHLD) includes 48 Sears stores and 15 Kmart stores.
+The list from Sears Holdings (SHLD) includes 48 Sears stores and 15 Kmart stores, spread across 29 states.
+They were selected from a list of 100 non-profitable stores Sears said it had identified for closure "in the near future."

 Related: Sears will close at least 63 more stores